Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: Related Work

-Graph neural networks, a DNN architecture for graph-structured data, has been utilized especially in AC-OPF \cite{donon2020deep,diehl2019warm,Owerko2020}.
-But the authors used only Graph Convolutional Network (GCN) \cite{kipf2016semi}, which is limited to gathering the information from the neighbor nodes.
-Instead, this paper leverages Scalable Inception Graph Neural network (SIGN) \cite{rossi2020sign} that can traverse representational features over the entire nodes.

-Xavier \textit{et al.} \cite{xavier2021learning} used Support Vector Machine (SVM) and \textit{k}-nearest neighbor for speeding up the SCUC by approximating active transmission constraints and fixing some reliable variables.
-Recently, Ramesh and Li \cite{ramesh2022feasibility} proposed a ML-aided reduced MILP for SCUC problems; they measured the Softmax-based confidences of the ML outputs to fix the commitment variables and restore the feasibility of the commitment outputs of the ML model in the post-processing of the ML inference.
-This paper tackles a similar problem for RACs, but it proposes a unified framework that is trained in an end-to-end manner to jointly predict generator commitments and active transmission constraints, and estimate the confidence of the predictions.
-This paper also proposes novel learning architectures to scale to real networks and a polynomial-time feasibility restoration, and demonstrates the results on RAC formulations used by MISO on a real large-scale power system.

-Softmax based entropy to measure confidence was introduced in \cite{hendrycks2016baseline}.
-Confidence estimation then became one of the active topics in the deep learning research community.
+After Softmax-based entropy to measure confidence was first introduced in \cite{hendrycks2016baseline}, confidence estimation using epistemic uncertainty then became one of the active topics in the deep learning research community.
 It can be achieved by estimating data density probability (e.g., \cite{kingma2016improved,germain2015made,park2021deep}) or uncertainty quantification (e.g., \cite{liang2017enhancing,gal2016uncertainty,gal2016dropout,park2021interpreting}).
-The confidence measurement on the ML-based prediction has been applied to the various critical downstream tasks such as medical image identification and referral \cite{leibig2017leveraging}, semantic segmentation \cite{kendall2017uncertainties}, and anomaly detection in industrial object detection \cite{bergmann2019mvtec}.
+Unfortunately, epistemic uncertainty-based confidence estimation on the ML-based output has not been thoroughly studied in power system applications.